openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ### Key Material Packets

-The SLH-DSA algorithms code points MUST be used only with v6 keys, as defined in [RFC9580], or newer versions defined by updates of that document.
+The SLH-DSA code points MUST be used only with v6 keys, as defined in [RFC9580], or newer versions defined by updates of that document.

 The algorithm-specific part of the public key consists of: